 ||US Air Force Academy, CO 808406200

-Applications are encouraged from individuals with a background in phycology, microbiology, biochemistry, extremophile physiology, electrochemistry, DNA sequence analysis, bioinformatic platforms or genetic engineering, and experience with thermophiles, psychrophiles, microbial fuel cells (MFCs), desiccation tolerant organisms including desert crust microbiota, isolation and identification of photosynthetic microorganisms, and developing methods for exogenous protein expression in algae or cyanobacteria.
+Applications are encouraged from individuals with a background in phycology, microbiology, biochemistry, extremophile physiology, electrochemistry, DNA sequence analysis, bioinformatic platforms or genetic engineering, and experience with thermophiles, cryophiles, microbial fuel cells (MFCs), desiccation tolerant organisms including desert crust microbiota, isolation and identification of photosynthetic microorganisms, and developing methods for exogenous protein expression in algae or cyanobacteria.
 Researchers must provide leadership for a team of laboratory technicians and students, produce publications, reports and other materials to disseminate research results, assist other partner scientists, and have a good working knowledge of laboratory analytical equipment.
-LSRC equipment includes illuminated incubators, shakers, a walk-in growth chamber, spectrophotometers, flow cytometer, GC-FID, TOC analyzer, microbial fuel cells, multimeters and potentiostats, bioreactor, electroporator, PCR, including real-time PCR equipment, MPLC, DNA and protein gel apparatuses, inverted fluorescent and dissection microscopes, centrifuges, clean benches and potential access to additional equipment through interdepartmental collaboration.
-Ultimately, the center is focused on discovering and understanding basic natural mechanisms used by photosynthetic microorganisms to transfer energy and survive in extreme environments, and on developing methods to make them tractable to genetic manipulation.
+LSRC equipment includes illuminated incubators, shakers, a walk-in growth chamber, spectrophotometers, flow cytometer, GC-FID, TOC analyzer, FACS Melody cell sorter, microbial fuel cells, multimeters and potentiostats, bioreactor, electroporator, PCR, including real-time PCR equipment, MPLC, DNA and protein gel apparatuses, inverted fluorescent and dissection microscopes, centrifuges, clean benches and potential access to additional equipment through interdepartmental collaboration.
+The extremophiles area is focused on understanding the way nature protects biosystems from the extremes of environment such as radiation, heat, cold, acid, pressure, and vacuum.
+It is important to discern the mechanism involved in these protective schemes and to try to transfer some of those properties to other biosystems that don’t have that protective scheme present.
+Ultimately, the center is focused on discovering and understanding basic natural mechanisms used by extreme photosynthetic microorganisms to transfer energy and survive in harsh environments, and on developing methods to make them tractable to genetic manipulation.
 Comparing the genetic basis of these mechanisms across different species and/or environments may reveal potential foci for genetic engineering of designer organisms with increased growth tolerances and/or metabolic efficiency.
 These research thrusts have applications for the U.S. Air Force ranging from protein stability under harsh conditions to energy transfer across biotic/abiotic interfaces to development of biosensors for threat detection and mitigation.

 Hallenbeck PC, et al: Draft Genome Sequence of a Thermophilic Cyanobacterium from the Family Oscillatoriales (Strain MTP1) from the Chalk River, Colorado.
 American Society of Microbiology, January/February 2016.
 4:e01571-15; doi:10.1128/genomeA.01571-15.